top of page

 Equine Care & Welfare Policy

-We are committed to ensuring safe, compassionate, and enriching environments for all equines.
-To align our organization with industry best practices, we have adopted the expectations of The HERD Institute® Equine Welfare Policy 2021 and the United States Equestrian Federation - USEF GR838: Unethical Treatment of Horses, as follows:
+To align our organization with industry best practices, we have adopted the expectations of The HERD Institute® Equine Welfare Policy 2021 and the United States Equestrian Federation - USEF GR838: Unethical Treatment of Horses.

 V 1 - June 2025